 Important Safety Information

-The use of hypnotics should be restricted for insomnia where disturbed sleep results in impaired daytime functioning.
+where disturbed sleep results in impaired daytime functioning.

 Geriatrics (>65 years of age): There is a risk for greater sensitivity to the drug effects in the elderly.
 A lower maximum dose is recommended in the elderly.
+Long-term use of LUNESTA should be avoided.
+Enhanced monitoring is recommended.

 - Patients who are hypersensitive to this drug or to zopiclone (marketed in Canada as IMOVANE), or to any ingredient in the formulation or component of the container